step-security-bot/k8s-snap/docs/src/reference/community.md

 ## Contributing to the code?

 Canonical Kubernetes is proudly open source, published under the GPLv3 license.
 We welcome and encourage contributions to the code.
-Please see the [Developer guide] for more information on contributing.

 **Our commitment to you** - we closely follow activity on the source repository.
 We aim to respond to any PRs within three working days.